THE UNLIKELY ESCAPE OF URIAH HEEP

 ADONAIS and other stories

 Adonais and other stories collects H.G.
 Parry’s short fiction into a signed, limited edition volume handmade by Charnel House.
-For more, please go to: https://charnelhouse.com/
+For more, including purchase links, please go to: https://charnelhouse.com/

 Joe Stefko approached me in January 2020 (the Before Times!) proposing this book, and I’m so thrilled we were able to make it happen.
 His work is stunning and completely unique, and it’s been a pleasure to work with him.
 These stories were written and published in different years, in different places, from my first published work in 2014 to the title story, Adonais, which appears for the first time in this collection (and sees a group of Romantic poets waking up in a very strange afterlife).
 I’m delighted to have them all together again, in such a special home.